 Providing the information request requires computer programming or other format manipulation.

-When a record request cannot be responded to within ten (10) days, the District Director shall give the requester an estimate of the time required to respond to the request.
+When a record request cannot be responded to within ten (10) days, the Manager shall give the requester an estimate of the time required to respond to the request.

 The failure or inability of the District to respond to a request for a record within the time frames set out herein, or the District’s denial of such a request, shall give the requester the right to appeal as provided in Section 11.